-The Health & Welfare Plan provides three choices for medical care—two HMO plans and one PPO plan.
-To enroll in the PPO program, you need to have at least three years of service beyond your probationary period.
-New hires must elect one of the HMO options.
+The Health & Welfare Plan provides three choices for medical care—two HMO plans and one POS plan.
+Effective April 13, 2020, new hires are eligible to enroll in the HMO adnPOS plans.
 For more information on eligible dependents, visit the Eligibility page.

 All three plans offer coverage for: